KindaSwiss/dict/README.md

 ### dict.update(value)

-Adds properties to the object from the value.
+Adds properties to the object from the value passed.
 The arguments are the same as the `dict` function arguments.

 #### value